shannontheobald/MindfulReframe-Replit/replit.md

 This is a full-stack web application called "Mindful Reframe" that helps users transform limiting beliefs into empowering thoughts through guided reflection and visualization.
 The application consists of a React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database using Drizzle ORM.

-**Current Status:** Phase 1 & 2 Complete - Homepage, Intake Form, and AI-Powered Journal Analysis
+**Current Status:** Phase 1, 2 & 3 Complete - Homepage, Intake Form, Journal Analysis, and Interactive Reframing Chatbot

 ## User Preferences